eddelbuettel/r2u/docs/mkdmt-src/src/vignettes/FAQ.md

 Sadly, quite hard.
 This is essentially somewhere between the third or fourth time I tried to build something like this (some history is in [this paper](https://arxiv.org/abs/2103.08069)), and it only got as (amazingly !)  far as it is has gotten because I could build on existing binaries.
 None of that rich infrastructure exists for other hardware platforms, and recall that all this also works by plugging into and relying on `apt` so it would have to be a Debian (or Ubuntu) platform.
+Now, thanks to expanded support at GitHub Actions we can also support arm64.

-But hey if you read this and happen to be, say, a product manager at a large cloud provider, get in touch.
+But direct hardware access would of course be preferable.
+If you read this and happen to be, say, a product manager at a large cloud provider, get in touch.
 I have the infrastructure here, and nearly three decades of experience creating `.deb` packages.
-This _can be done_ and on some platforms (maybe graviton ?) it would make some quite a ton of sense.
-But until then we remain in a `x86_64` world.
+This _can be done_ and on some platforms it makes a ton of sense to add support and the beginning of arm64 support shows.
+Otherwise the focus will remain in a `x86_64` world.

 ### Why can I not uninstall packages with `remove.packages()` ?